bbauska/JS-GSAP/README.md

 <h3>Conclusion</h3>

-This covers some of the basics of GSAP.
-With this knowledge, you should already have enough to start creating your own animations.
+<p>This covers some of the basics of GSAP.
+With this knowledge, you should
+already have enough to start creating your own animations.</p>

-I&apos;m overall pretty impressed with GSAP.
-In particular, I like its API, which is very versatile, allowing for a very synthetic syntax for the most common use cases, while yet allowing for advanced customization for the most complex ones.
+<p>I&apos;m overall pretty impressed with GSAP.
+In particular, I like its API,
+which is very versatile, allowing for a very synthetic syntax for the most common use cases, while yet allowing for advanced customization for the most complex ones.</p>

-In the next post of this series, we will push complexity a little further, by creating animations that trigger on page scroll.
+<p>In the next post of this series, we will push complexity a little
+further, by creating animations that trigger on page scroll.</p>